Reasoning graphs

 • Useful in debates, decision-making, or value-driven arguments.

-Hypothesis Cards
+Hypothesis cards

 (Mixed/Blended Claims)

 Hypotheses live at the intersection of facts and convictions.
 They combine objective elements (what is known) with subjective interpretation (what might be agreed or disagreed with).
-They relies on both evidence and beliefs to stand.
+They rely on both evidence and beliefs to stand.

 Example: